safesoftware/fmeflow-cli/docs/fmeserver_workspaces.md

 ## fmeserver workspaces

-List workspaces by repository
+List workspaces.

 ### Synopsis

-Lists workspaces on the given FME Server in the repository.
+Lists workspaces that exist on the FME Server.
+Filter by repository, specify a name to retrieve a specific workspace, or specify a filter string to narrow down by name or title.

 ```
 fmeserver workspaces [flags]